VisualizationPicayune/VisualizationPicayune.github.io/_posts/2015-07-02-xkcd-1520-graph-reproduction-part-1.md

 </script>

 Not bad, the gray line is far less visible.
 But manually tuning the data above was tedious.
 We could have created a overlay grid to help make the estimation more precise and the tuning a bit easier, but it would have still been tedious.
 If only there was a way to 'read' the graph line to reverse engineer the data.
 If only.
 There is, and that's what we'll do in part 2.

+Updated 2014-07-13: Add circles at estimation points for clarity.